 It is not a lack of relevant technical skills, talents or abilities.
 I have plenty of these.
 It is not lack of motivation: I have always driven myself hard.
 I am naturally self-motivated.
 So it must be something to do with the way I interact with society.
 Yet I have researched, learned and applied all the established approaches and procedures for acquiring work and doing business.
 I have been honest and truthful in my interactions with people, so the fault is not with my character [although I concede that honesty and truthfulness do not appear to be attributes of those who succeed in business].
 The only thing left that could be the culprit of my incompatibility with the incumbent social order is my personality.

 I am an obsessively hard worker: a self-motivated perfectionist.
 I relish long periods free from interruption and distraction so that I can concentrate on my current obsession.
 I am very sensitive to sound.
 I remember crying all the way through a drum recital by an older pupil at an end of term function at my pre-infants school.
 Even today, extraneous sounds easily annoy me and significantly disrupt my thinking.
-I have zero tolerance for lies, whether heinus or simply idle bullshit, because their content has no part with universal reality.
+I have zero tolerance for untruth, whether heinous lies or idle bullshit, because their content has no part with universal reality.
 I am a deeply caring person and feel empathy with others in both joy and suffering.
 The problem is that it does not show in my face or body language.
 My generally expressionless face seems to convey that I have an air of arrogance towards people.
 Although I am not in the least arrogant, this perception on the part of others imposes a communication barrier, generating within me a social ineptness that cuts me off from people.